-This examination samples the RCEM Clinical Syllabus and ensures a sound understanding of the full range of conditions and presentations that may present to the ED.
+This examination samples the RCEM Clinical Syllabus and ensures a sound understanding of the full range of conditions and presentations that may present to the Emergency Department.
 It samples how the trainee synthesises and interprets data and clinical findings to make decisions and inform management plans.
 It comprises 180 questions to be answered in four hours, presented as two 90 question papers with two hours per paper sat on the same day with a one-hour break.

 The first sitting of the MRCEM Intermediate is on 14th September 2021.